HMS-Core/hms-drive-clientdemo/README.md

 ## Introduction
  This sample code encapsulates APIs of the HUAWEI Drive Kit SDK.
 It provides many sample programs for your reference or usage.
+You will learn how to use Drive Kit SDK.
  The following describes packages of Java sample code.

  app:   Sample code packages.